schogini/docker_advanced_networking/docker_advanced_networking.md

 Testing the connection - using netcat package - via custom port 8111.
 Netcat utility is pre-installed on the ubuntu:trusty image.
 You can use the box name of the first container (box2) inside the second container (box1) since they are linked and they will be able to interact.
 But not viceversa.
 ```
 [Step 1: Execute the below command inside box2 container.
-This will enable netcat to list to TCP port 8111 for connections in box2.]
+This will enable netcat to listen to TCP port 8111 for connections in box2.]
 netcat -l 8111

 [Step 2: Execute the below command inside box1 container.
 This will create a connection from box1 to box2 via TCP port 8111.
 Here you can use the box2 name directly because you have linked it at the time of container creation.]